-Be it hiking, biking, climbing, snowshoeing, or skiing - whatever your outdoor activity Furkot can help you find a suitable trail from the vast repository collected by EveryTrail in addition to over 19000 peaks, rocks and climbing routes from SummitPost, and bike tracks from MBPost.
+Be it hiking, biking, climbing, snowshoeing, or skiing - whatever your outdoor activity Furkot can help you find a suitable trail from the vast repository both curated experts and crowdsourced by users.

 Are you after fresh powder?
 Or maybe shredding corduroy is your thing?
 Trees or bowls?
 Skis or snowboard?
-Regardless of the answer, you can use Furkot to find ski resorts - courtesy of EpicSki Liftopia.
+Regardless of the answer, you can use Furkot to find a discount ski ticket - courtesy of Liftopia.
 And, if you are looking for inspiration for the winter, take a peek at the week long ski trip to Colorado.

 Beach and water recreation

 Drive and dive with Furkot.
 If your car resembles ours, you can't drive on water.
 But Furkot has hundreds shore diving sites to choose from, and we can route you to the closest dry land point for those spots that do require a boat ride.
-Our dive site provider list includes Dive Spots, ShoreDiving.com and Recreation.gov.
 Keep your tanks full and don't forget to breathe.

-If you prefer to stay on top of the waves, hit one of the surf spots from wannaSurf.
+If you prefer to stay on top of the waves, hit one of the surf spots.

 Quiet relaxing day on the beach?
-No problem - Furkot will show you beaches and swimming sites.
+No problem - Furkot will show you beaches, swimming sites, and even fishing spots.